 Immigration and nonimmigration visa lawyer costs can vary significantly based on factors like these:

 - The time it will take to settle your problem

 - The type of visa or green card you’re applying for or working with

 - The lawyer or law firm that you work with

-When applying for a non-immigrant visa, it can take up to a few weeks or months to fill out, submit, and process your application.
+When applying for a nonimmigrant visa, it can take up to a few weeks or months to fill out, submit and process your application.
 If you’ve waited for a while and haven’t heard from the immigration authorities, it may be a good idea to consult with a visa attorney to find out whether anything has gone wrong with the application process.

-Immigrant visas may take longer, from several months up to a few years.
+Immigrant visas may take longer, from several months to up to a few years.
 Immigration officials process each application on a case-by-case basis, which means that it can be difficult to say exactly how long a given case will take.
-If you have concerns with your application, be sure to speak with a visa attorney for help getting more information.
+If you have concerns with your application, then be sure to speak with a visa attorney for help getting more information.

 Yes, if you fail to satisfy certain conditions, your visa application may be denied.
 Luckily, you also have the opportunity to apply for a waiver and to reapply for a visa if you are initially unsuccessful.
 If your visa application has been denied and you need help staying in the country or applying for another visa, then it’s a good idea to work with a visa lawyer who can help you present the best case possible.

 How long can I stay in the US on an immigrant visa (nonimmigrant vs. immigrant)?